Steven James

-His latest book, Synapse, a standalone sci-fi thriller, released on October 8, 2019.
+His standalone book, Synapse, a standalone sci-fi thriller, released on October 8, 2019.
 The book received a Publishers Weekly starred review in July 2019 and a Library Journal starred review in October 2019.
 His latest nonfiction, The Art of the Tale, co-written with Fortune 50 speechwriter Tom Morrisey, released on August 30, 2022 through HarperCollins Leadership.
-Broker of Lies, his latest fiction novel, releases in April 2023.
+Broker of Lies, his latest fiction novel, was released in April 2023.

 Personal life

 Steven James was born in Wisconsin in 1969 and earned his M.A. in Storytelling at East Tennessee State University in 1997.
 He lives with his wife and three daughters in the foothills of the Smoky Mountains of eastern Tennessee.

 The Bowers Files

 Steven James' most famous works to date form the psychological thriller series The Bowers Files.
 Each book delves into the life of Patrick Bowers, an Environmental Criminologist.
 Although each book is its own standalone story, they all tie together at various points.
 The crimes are gruesome and sadistic but presented without verbal profanity.
 Romance is shown, but without graphic sexuality.